cap-js/docs/java/outbox.md

 should not be called since the result will be lost because of the asynchronous behaviour of outboxed services.
 :::

-A service wrapped by an outbox can be unboxed by calling the API `OutboxService.unboxed(Service)`; method calls to the unboxed service are executed synchronously without storing the event in an outbox.
+A service wrapped by an outbox can be unboxed by calling `OutboxService.unboxed(Service)`.
+Method calls to the unboxed service are executed synchronously without storing the event in an outbox.

 ::: tip